Andreas Grün

 Moment musical for flute, clarinet, percussion, harp, violin and viola

-or for piano and speech
+or for piano with speech

 see Chamber music